neoforged/.github/primers/26.2/index.md

     - `VulkanRenderPass` - The Vulkan implementation of the `RenderPassBackend`.
     - `VulkanRenderPipeline` - The Vulkan implementation of a `CompiledRenderPipeline`.
     - `VulkanUtils` - A utility for common operations within the Vulkan implementation.
+- `com.mojang.blaze3d.vulkan.checkpoints`
+    - `AbstractCheckpointStorage` - An abstract implementation of the storage that handles the markers.
+    - `AmdCheckpointExtension` - A `CheckpointExtension` for AMD GPUs.
+    - `CheckpointExtension` - An extension that inserts markers into a command stream to help determine what caused a device lost failure.
+    - `NoopCheckpointExtension` - A `CheckpointExtension` that does nothing.
+    - `NvidiaCheckpointExtension` - A `CheckpointExtension` for Nvidia GPUs.
 - `com.mojang.blaze3d.vulkan.glsl`
     - `GlslCompiler` - Compiles the GLSL shaders into SPIR-V bytecode.
     - `IntermediaryShaderModule` - An intermediary module representing the shader after initial compilation but before binding.